orbs-network/pbft-typescript/README.md

 - [V] remove blockProvider & blockValidator
 - [V] PBFT.start should work with height
 - [V] TDD trigger once
 - [ ] Cache future messages and consume on each new term
 - [ ] CommitBlock - commit the matching preprepared block in the pbftstorage - not the temp in state (this.CB)

 ## None Blockers

+- [V] call the clear pbftStorage after commit.
+- [V] set the committee members pks in the PBFTTerm constructor
+- [V] clear the pbftStorage
 - [!] suggest block in new-view (inside PP), with proofs from other nodes.
   - [V] PrePrepare Compare given blockHash with the hash of the given block
   - [V] Storage - store payloads